 This post was sponsored by Western BBQ Products.
 Thoughts and opinions are my own.

 Grilled beef heart may be something that doesn’t pop into your mind as a normal grilling staple.
 You know, hot dogs, hamburgers, steaks, oh yeah, anticuchos.
-But in reality we have been eating beef heart since we’ve been eating beef and it’s a delicious cut, when seasoned and cooker well, just like any other.
+But in reality, we have been eating beef heart since we’ve been eating beef and it’s a delicious cut, when seasoned and cooked well, just like any other.